Chart Color Schemes

 Kyogle features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 64.3% of all households, including 19.5% couples with children, 31.4% couples without children, and 12.5% single parent families.
-Non-family households account for 35.7%, with lone person households at 32.3% and group households comprising 3.6%.
-The median household size is 2.3 people, smaller than the Rest of NSW average of 2.4.
+Family households account for 64.3% of all households, including 19.5% couples with children, 31.4% couples without children, and 12.5% single parent families.
+Non-family households constitute the remaining 35.7%, with lone person households at 32.3% and group households making up 3.6%.
+The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households